wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 a page.
 Fragmentation is always a concern when both blocks and pages are variably sized, which reduces the efficiency of space saving and complicates OS storage management.

+To solve the first challenge, the paper observes that in some cases, a number of cache lines are just filled with zeros, which makes them a perfect candidate for highly efficient compression.
+Besides, frequent pattern compression (FPC) also works pretty well on most of the workloads.
+Compared with more complicated, directory-based schemes, using a variant of FPC optimized for zero-compression has the following benefits.